initc3/ic3-website/content/publications.md

 Preprints
 =========

--   B. Marino and A. Juels.
-[Setting Standards for Altering and Undoing Smart Contracts](http://www.arijuels.com/wp-content/uploads/2016/06/Setting-Standards-for-Altering-and-Undoing-Smart-Contracts.docx).
-Rule ML, 2016.
-To appear.
 -   F. Tramer, F. Zhang, H. Lin, J.P.
 Hubaux, A. Juels and E. Shi.
 [Sealed-Glass Proofs: Using Transparent Enclaves to Prove and Sell Knowledge](https://eprint.iacr.org/2016/635).
 Under submission.
 May 2016.
 -   F. Zhang, E. Cecchetti, K. Croman, A. Juels and E. Shi.
 [Town Crier: An Authenticated Data Feed for Smart Contracts](https://eprint.iacr.org/2016/168.pdf).
 Under submission.
 May 2016.
 -   A. Juels, A. Kosba, and E. Shi.
 [The Ring of Gyges: Investigating the Future of Criminal Smart Contracts](files/Gyges.pdf).
 Under submission.
 2015.